laravel/docs/notifications.md

     php artisan make:notification InvoicePaid --markdown=mail.invoice.paid

 Like all other mail notifications, notifications that use Markdown templates should define a `toMail` method on their notification class.
-However, instead of using the `line` and `action` methods to construct the notification, use the `markdown` method to specify the name of the Markdown template that should be used:
+However, instead of using the `line` and `action` methods to construct the notification, use the `markdown` method to specify the name of the Markdown template that should be used.
+An array of data you wish to make available to the template may be passed as the method's second argument:

     /**
      * Get the mail representation of the notification.